-Dihydrocodeine has an abuse profile similar to other agonist opioids.
-DHC CONTINUS tablets may be sought and abused by people with latent or manifest addiction disorders.
+Dihydrocodeine has a recognised abuse and addiction profile similar to other agonist opioids.
+Dihydrocodeine may be sought and abused by people with latent or manifest addiction disorders.
+There is potential for development of psychological dependence (addiction) to opioid analgesics, including dihydrocodeine.
 The product should be used with particular care in patients with a history of alcohol and drug abuse.

 The risk-benefit of continued use should be assessed regularly by the prescriber, and in particular the prescriber should take care to avoid any unnecessary increase in dosage especially where there is evidence of a previous history of drug dependence or abuse.

 DHC CONTINUS tablets must be swallowed whole, and not broken, chewed or crushed.
-The administration of broken, chewed or crushed tablets may lead to a rapid release and absorption of a potential overdose of dihydrocodeine (see Section 4.9).
+The administration of broken, chewed or crushed tablets may lead to a rapid release and absorption of a potentially fatal dose of dihydrocodeine and may result in overdose effects (see section 4.9).

 There are no or limited amount of data from the use of dihydrocodeine in pregnant women.
-Dihydrocodeine should not be used during pregnancy and labour due to the risk of neonatal respiratory depression.
+Dihydrocodeine should only be used during pregnancy and labour if considered essential due to the risk of neonatal respiratory depression.
 Infants born to mothers who have received opioids during pregnancy should be monitored for respiratory depression.
-Withdrawal symptoms may be observed in the newborn of mothers undergoing treatment with dihydrocodeine.
+Prolonged use of dihydrocodeine tartrate during pregnancy can result in neonatal opioid withdrawal syndrome.